BETTER THAN HAPPY – Episode 222

 Confidence feels good!
 Also, something I’ve seen, confidence makes us more effective.
 Let’s look at examples.

 How about in physical intimacy?
 Bry and I have been listening to Jennifer Finlayson-Fife.
 Brilliant.
-If I am confident in myself, I am able to show up for my husband the way I want to – that relationship is much richer.
+If I am confident in myself and my own sexuality, I am able to show up for my husband the way I want to – that relationship is much richer.

 “Add confidence to the mix…you will be more effective and you will enjoy the task more.”